ma-laforge/ConventionalApp.jl/README.md

 ### Compatibility

-Extensive compatibility testing of JuliaApplications.jl has not been performed.
+Extensive compatibility testing of ConventionalApp.jl has not been performed.
 The module has been tested using the following environment(s):

  - Linux / Julia-1.3.1

 ## Disclaimer

-The JuliaApplications.jl module is not yet mature.
+The ConventionalApp.jl module is not yet mature.
 Expect significant changes.